First Biennial Midwest Summer School in Philosophy of Physics

 - Nic Teh (Notre Dame)

 Organizing Committee: Nick Huggett, Tom Pashby, Nic Teh

 The intended audience for the Summer School are Masters students, PhD students, and postdocs working or planning to work in the intersection between physics and philosophy.
 We will also consider applications from philosophers and physicists wishing to expand their existing research interests to include foundational questions.
 We will furthermore consider applications from members of the general public who can demonstrate an acquaintance with the subject equivalent to the Master’s level.
 Applications from members of groups under-represented in physics or philosophy are encouraged.

 Typical days will involve morning and late afternoon lectures, with afternoons of guided group study with faculty, and evening activities.
 Lectures will commence on the morning of Monday July 23rd, and finish after lunch on Friday July 27th.
 The Summer School is supported by the John Templeton Foundation, the University of Illinois at Chicago, the University of Chicago, the University of Notre Dame, and FQXi.
-Some funding is still undecided, but our goal is that there will be no registration fee — meals and accommodation will be provided without cost.
+Meals and accommodation will be provided without cost.
 Students would only be responsible for travel to the University of Chicago’s Hyde Park campus (and extras like entertainment).

 To apply for the Summer School, candidates should submit: